 Information for Parents

 A student's transition to college can be a challenging time for parents.
 For the first time, your child will be living away from home, doing laundry (you hope), deciding when and what to eat (not just pizza, please), and far away from your watchful eye.
-As a parent, you will be anxious, and the Student Housing and Residential Education has gathered information to help alleviate your concerns.
+As a parent, you will be anxious, and Student Housing has gathered information to help alleviate your concerns.

 Holidays and Exam Times